-Achieved Knowledge Shills Attitude and values Demonstrates an understanding of professional roles and responsibilities within the multidisciplinary teem.
+Achieved Knowledge Shills Attitude and values YES Has a sound knowledge base to support safe and effective practice and provide the rationale to support decision making.
+Utilises a range of skills to deliver safe, person centred and evidence based care with increased confidence and in a range of contexts.
+Demonstrates an understanding of professional roles and responsibilities within the multidisciplinary teem.
 Maximises opportunities to extend own knowledge.
-Demonstrates lack of self-awareness and understanding of professional role and responsibilities.
-Is not asking appropriate questions nor engaged with their own learning.
-YES Has a sound knowledge base to support safe and effective practice and provide the rationale to support decision making.
-Utilises a range of skills to deliver safe, person centred and evidence based care with increased confidence and in a range of conbexts.
 NO Has a superficial knowledge base and is unable to provide a rationale for care, demonstrating unsafe practice.
 With supervision is not able to demonstrate safe practice and is unable to perform the activity and/or follow instructions despite repeated guidance.
+Demonstrates lack of self-ewareness and understanding of professional role and responsibilities.
+Is not asking appropriate questions nor engaged with their own learning.